 And then I got baptized.
 Which was a real high point for me because my family was there and the friend who has gone through so much of this with me made a very brave split second decision to get baptized too.

-The order of these actions will vary from person to person.
+Not everyone who leaves the New Age will do the same things in the same order or time frame.
 I was able to stop reading cards on a dime because it was never my sole source of income, for example.
 But I am still getting rid of stuff because I had so much (and the list of things I want to get rid of keeps growing).
-But that didn’t stop me from getting baptized.

 I am still very much in process and I don’t mean to imply otherwise.
 But the spirit of heaviness (see Isaiah 61:3 below) that the late Derek Prince taught on so brilliantly is lifting!